Academic Policies

 The “W” will not be used in calculating grade point averages, but excessive “W” grades are used as factors in progress probation and progress dismissal.

-Excused Withdrawal shall not be counted in progress probation or dismissal calculations nor shall it be counted towards the permitted number of withdrawals or counted as an enrollment attempt.
-However, the financial aid of a student may be affected depending on individual circumstance.
+Excused Withdrawal shall not be counted in progress probation or dismissal calculations, nor shall it be counted towards the permitted number of withdrawals or counted as an enrollment attempt.
+However, a student's financial aid may be affected depending on individual circumstance.
 A student should consult with the financial aid staff regarding any impact.

 Grading Option